Bernardo-MG/docs-maven-skin/src/site/markdown/custom_site_descriptor.md

 |iconNav|Icons bar at the top of the page|
 |bottomNav|Navigation bar with links at the bottom of the page|

-These expect a collection of menus, each referring one of the menus defined in the site.xml file.
+Each expects a collection of menus, which are references to the ones defined in the site.xml file.

-So for example the following menu can be used for the top navigation:
+For example the following menu can be used for the top navigation:

 ```xml
 <custom>